marijnh/Eloquent-JavaScript/19_paint.md

 {{index "PixelEditor class", "startState constant", "baseTools constant", "baseControls constant", "startPixelEditor function"}}

-To set up the application, we need to create a ((state)), a set of ((tool))s, and a set of ((control))s.
-And then we can use those, along with a suitable ((dispatch)) function that handles state updates, to the `PixelEditor` constructor.
-Since we'll need to create several editors in the exercises, we'll start by defining some helpful bindings.
+To set up the application, we need to create a ((state)), a set of ((tool))s, a set of ((control))s, and a ((dispatch)) function.
+We can pass those to the `PixelEditor` constructor to create the main component.
+Since we'll need to create several editors in the exercises, we'll start by defining some bindings.

 ```{includeCode: true}
 const startState = {